Courses & Transfers

 Course descriptions in the catalog provide more in-depth information about courses, expectations, and workload to give you a realistic understanding of what you will experience in each course.
 Schedule Builder is a tool for students to explore and build their course schedules.

-View a comprehensive list of our spring 2025 course offerings or view our catalog which provides detailed information on all of our courses.
+View a comprehensive list of our fall 2025 course offerings or view our catalog which provides detailed information on all of our courses.
 The links below open in Schedule Builder.

 - RELS 3704: Exploring the Quran: An intellectual odyssey with Islam's holy scripture